Recipes

 One of my favourite sides with roast pork is red cabbage cooked with apples.
 As I love it so much, I thought I would share my recipe with you.
 This cabbage also goes very well with scallops and bacon.

 Heat a large skillet over medium-high heat.
 Add in some olive oil along with four cups of sliced red cabbage, one cup of sliced onion, one cup of sliced green apple and two tablespoons of sliced garlic.
 Cook until the cabbage starts to soften.
-Season the cabbage with salt and pepper, add in a quarter cup of water along with two tablespoons of maple syrup.
+Season the cabbage with salt and pepper, and add a quarter cup of water along with two tablespoons of maple syrup.
 Continue to cook until the cabbage is completely soft.
 Finish the cabbage with two tablespoons of cider vinegar and a tablespoon of butter.
 Cook for three more minutes and serve.

 Serving The Pork Roast

-Serve the pork roast with either roasted or mashed potatoes, the red cabbage, and a green vegetable like green beans if you’d like.
+Serve the pork roast with either roasted or mashed potatoes, red cabbage, and a green vegetable like green beans if you'd like.
 Slice the pork as thin as you can, and top it with the gastrique.
 This is an absolute winner.
 Enjoy!

 Print